psaniuk/consistent-hashing/README.md

 - **Even Key Distribution**: To achieve even key distribution among available nodes, the algorithm leverages virtual nodes.
 Virtual nodes enable finer-grained distribution of keys across the hash ring, improving load balancing and system stability.

 ## How to run
 The usage of the algorithm is demonstrated through integration tests.
-These tests provide examples of how to initialize the consistent hashing algorithm and execute `insert` and/or `select` queries:
+These tests provide examples of how to initialize the consistent hashing algorithm and execute `insert` and `select` queries:

 - ```cd consistent_hashing```
 - ```python3 -m venv env```